Experiential Learning Policies

 - A practicum is designed to provide a student with an opportunity to experience the nature of workplace for which they are being educated.
 Thus, students who are already working in the field are not normally eligible for a practicum.
 An exception might be made when the student is working, but not in a job related to the field and the practicum is not in the same organization in which they are employed.

-- Normally a practicum is three (3) credits.
-With the approval of the Practicum Instructor a more extensive practicum can be six (6) credits.
+- A practicum is three (3) credits.
 In all cases, practicum credits are not counted toward the Foundations, Cognitive, or Systems requirements, i.e. they are electives.

 - Students should plan to work between 100-250 hours per term (7-20 hours/week) for a practicum.
 When a student is taking other courses, the practicum should be limited to less than 20 hours per week.
 When a student is registered for only the practicum, the number of hours per week may approach 40 hours or full time work.
 (International students should consult with the Office of International Student Services as full time practica impact options open to the student for post graduation work experiences.)
 Individual schedules will be arranged between the student and the Site Supervisor, and it is the student’s responsibility to notify the practicum advisor of the schedule arrangements.